 HIGH STREET HISTORIES are a series of of ten short 'film-talks' exploring Lowestoft's historic High Street, featuring conversations between Ivan Bunn and Dean Parkin.
+Starting from 16 August 2023, a new episode will be released weekly across the month and into September and October.

 Using archive photos, Ivan and Dean travel back in time and share the histories and back stories of the old buildings, lost houses, forgotten shops and the people who once lived there.